RJNGroup/RjnClarityApi/README.md

 ### Flow Monitoring Data
 Flow monitoring data is obtained using the /clarity/projects/{projectid}/entities/{entityid} route.

-The typical flow for drilling down to the data is this:
+The typical work flow for drilling down to the time series data is this:
 1. Get a list of the projects: GET /clarity/projects
-2. Get a list of sites using one of the project guids: GET /clarity/projects/{projectid}/sites
+2. Get a list of sites using one of the project guids: GET /clarity/projects/{projectid}/sites.
+To get all sites, loop through the project list and get the sites for each.
 3. Get a list of entities.
-Here you have two options. a) GET /clarity/projects/{projectid}/sites/{siteid}/entities, which gets all entities for a site where the siteid is the site guid or b) GET /clarity/projects/{projectid}/entities/{entityname}, which gets all entities that match the entity name provided.
-Note that the entity name should be URL encoded, so "Final Flow" would be "Final+Flow" in the URL.
+Here you have two options. a) GET /clarity/projects/{projectid}/sites/{siteid}/entities, which gets all entities for a site where the siteid is the site guid or b) GET /clarity/projects/{projectid}/entities/{entityname}, which gets all entities accross all sites that match the entity name provided.
+Note that the entity name should be URL encoded, so "Final Flow" would be "Final+Flow" in the URL query parameter.
-4. Now the data may be queried using the "id" of the entity.
-The id will be an integer value usually preceded by an "m" or "s", but not always.
+4. Now the data may be queried using the "id" of the entity: GET /clarity/projects/{projectid}/entities/{entityid}/data.
+The id will be an integer value usually preceded by an "m" or "s", but not always and will be unique within a given project.

+The project, site and entity metadata should be stored locally in the user's database or other storage location.
+Periodically, those datasets should be refreshed to update based on changes in the source.
+They shouldn't change too often, so caching them will provide a more streamlined and efficient implementation on the user's side and prevent undue burden on the API.
+The entity data, however, is more "real-time" and should be pulled more frequently using the date filters provided.